EdwinHongCheng/SoundOcean/README.md

 Here is a list of planned features to be implemented later:

-- Likes: users can like tracks, and their liked tracks will all be displayed on their show page
+- Likes: Users can like tracks, and their liked tracks will all be displayed on their Show page
-- Functioning Search Bar: allows users to search for tracks and users in the database
+- Search Bar: Allows users to search for tracks and users in the database